fhuertas/puppet-jre-install/README.md

 ### Installation:

-* Copy the module directory in the puppet module directory
+* Copy the module directory in the modules folder.

 ### Setup